Ko Tararua te maunga

 As an overview, the various bodies involved in running the school and kindergarten are:

-Guardian of ‘Special Character’ and proprietor of land and buildings
+Kapiti Waldorf Trust: Guardian of ‘Special Character’ and proprietor of land and buildings

-Governance according to Charter
+Board of Trustees: Governance according to our Charter

-- A belief that any and every child can and should learn to sing, play a musical instrument, paint, draw, sculpt, move with grace and awareness, write and recite poetry, act in a play, knit and sew, work with wood and metal and clay, and know how to make a garden and care for animals.
+- Our belief that any and every child can and should learn to sing, play a musical instrument, paint, draw, sculpt, move with grace and awareness, write and recite poetry, act in a play, knit and sew, work with wood and metal and clay, and know how to make a garden and care for animals.

-- A commitment to the ideal of a human being who is able to think clearly and independently, who is creative and compassionate, who sees meaning and beauty in the world, and who wants to make the world a better place.
+- Our commitment to the ideal of a human being who is able to think clearly and independently, who is creative and compassionate, who sees meaning and beauty in the world, and who wants to make the world a better place.